juststrings/Covid-dashboard-Excel/README.md

 ---
 # Data Transformation
-I cleaned the data of unnecessary values and created a summarized sheet for death cases, confirmed cases and recovered cases for easy derivation of data insights/reports
+I cleaned the data of unnecessary values and created a summarized sheet for death cases, confirmed cases and recovered cases all due to COVID for easy derivation of data insights/reports